phac-nml/irida/doc/user/administrator/index.md

 ![Remote API page](images/remote-api-dash.png)

-The Remote APIs page will display all currently available Remote APIs and your connection status with the API.
+The Remote Connections page will display all currently available Remote Connections and their connection status with the API.

-To add a new API, click the "Add Remote API" button:
+To add a new connection, click the "Add Remote Connection" button:

 ![Add api](images/add-api.png)

 Enter a suitable name for the remote installation.
-This name will be visible to users connecting and accessing data from that api.
-Also enter the "Client ID", "Client Secret", and "Service URL" of the remote API as given by the remote administrator.
+This name will be visible to users connecting and accessing data from that instance.
+Also enter the "Client ID", "Client Secret", and "Service URL" of the Remote Connection as given by the remote administrator.

 ![Create API](images/create-api-details.png)